 Within the national Family Health Inclusion project, our past work has incorporated:

-The Engage Toolkit supports black and minority ethnic young carers and family carers – including adults and children’s services, Health, Education and the voluntary sector – and anyone providing services to families affected by ill health and disability.
+The Engage Toolkit - supports black and minority ethnic young carers and family carers – including adults and children’s services, Health, Education and the voluntary sector – and anyone providing services to families affected by ill health and disability.
 This toolkit, funded by the Department of Health, brings together information and resources to help develop and implement best policy and practice for services to support black and minority ethnic young carers and family carers.

-Change for Families Affected by HIV: Supporting young carers in families affected by HIV.
-This toolkit has been funded by the Elton John Aids Foundation and provides information, resources and good practice guidance about supporting young carers affected by HIV.
+The toolkit for families affected by HIV - this toolkit has been funded by the Elton John Aids Foundation and provides information, resources and good practice guidance about supporting young carers in families affected by HIV.